dntstck/blog/scheduled/raspberrypi-startup.md

 </figure>

 <p><b>Zero <sup>W/2W</sup></b><br>
 Another single Board Computer, but a much, much smaller form factor (small form factor = it's smol) than the Pi4/Pi5.
 Aimed at general users & developers, mostly for IoT (Internet of Things) Applications.
 Not as powerful with only 1GHZ single core processor and 512mb RAM, but great for smaller applications where the normal Pi is simply too large.
-I run a Zero2W as a headless webserver at home.
-Zero's are usually used in PiHole, which prevents network level adverts from reaching your devices so you never see them.
+I run a Zero2W as a headless webserver at home, it's fantastic for small servers, testing environments, etc.  Zero's are usually used in PiHole, which prevents network level adverts from reaching your devices so you never see them.
 Apparently it works really well for things like ITVX, but doesn't work with YouTube.
 I've not set one up yet, but plan to do so in the future.</p>

 <figure>
 <img src="{{ site.baseurl }}/raspberrypi/img/raspberrypi-zero.png" alt="Raspberry Pi" />